Nerdmaster/terminal/README.md

 connection that's meant to be persistent.

-In "forced" parse mode, alt+[ will work just fine, but a left arrow can get parsed as "alt+[" followed by "D" if there's a break between the two.
-But in normal mode, a user who hits alt-[ by mistake, and tries typing numbers can find themselves "stuck" until they hit enough keys to overflow the maximum (currently 8 bytes), which allows the reader to start throwing away bytes to avoid breaking.
+In "forced" parse mode, alt+[ will work just fine, but a left arrow can get parsed as "alt+[" followed by "D" if the reader doesn't see the D at precisely the same moment as the "alt+[".
+But in normal mode, a user who hits alt-[ by mistake, and tries typing numbers can find themselves "stuck" for a moment until the reader sees that enough time has passed since their mistaken "alt+[" keystroke and the "real" keys.
+Or until they hit 8 bytes' worth of keys, at which point the key reader starts making assumptions that are likely incorrect.

-Low-level reading of the keyboard would solve this problem, but this package is meant to be able to parse input from ANYTHING readable.
+Low-level reading of the keyboard would solve this problem, but this package is meant to be as portable as possible, and able to parse input from ANYTHING readable.
 Not just a local console, but also SSH, telnet, etc.  It may even be valuable to read keystrokes captured in a file (though I suspect that would break things in even more hilarious ways).

 #### Limited testing